chrisgnovi/novi.github.io/_pages/cv.md

 * Software Developer, August, 2018 - present
   * Qt C++ GUI development for an embedded medical device
+  * Built a C# Xamarin cross-platform application for visualizing and analyzing GMR results.
   * Automation of the pneumatic system and Giant Magnetic Resistance (GMR) sensors.
   * Redis database implementation for medical records
   * Build infrastructure.
 Built our own Yocto Linux image for an embedded system.
 This was achieved through Bash scripting, cross-compiling and constructing our own layers to the build.
 The images were built on Google Cloud Virtual Machine Instances.